Unified Workspace

 True Multi-Tool Workflows

-Chain different capability types together seamlessly.
-Python → Plugin → VM → Connector.
-Files flow naturally between tools.
+Chain different capability types seamlessly.
+Code Runner, Plugin, Sandbox — files flow naturally between tools.

 No Integration Overhead

 All capabilities share the same storage by default.
-No API calls to transfer data.
-No serialization between steps.
+No API calls to transfer data between steps.
 Just file paths.

 Session Isolation

 Each session operates in complete isolation.
 No cross-session access.
-Automatic cleanup after session ends.
 Perfect for multi-tenant scenarios.

 Language-Agnostic

-POSIX-like file APIs work in Python, JavaScript, Rust, Go, TypeScript.
-Use standard library functions.
-No platform-specific code.
+Standard file APIs work in Python, JavaScript, Rust, Go, shell scripts.
+Use your language's native I/O — no platform-specific code.

 Ready to Build Multi-Tool Workflows?